geraldcroes/traefik/docs/getting-started/quick-start.md

 # ...
 ```

-## Where to Go Next?
+!!! question "Where to Go Next?"
     Now that you have a basic understanding of how Traefik can automatically create the routes to your services and load balance them, it is time to dive into [the documentation](/) and let Traefik work for you!